Sales Team Strategy: How Behavior Of Sales Teams Can Be Changed Using Gamification

 However, a gamification dashboard can make it much easier for new employees to get up to speed with the organization.
 They’ll be able to access all the information they need from one simple area.

 On top of that, it’ll be much easier for new employees to feel at home in the organization if they’re clear about their contributions.
-The dashboard can also give them an opportunity to view the profiles of other employees and determine which ones they can learn what skills from!
+The dashboard can also allow them to view the profiles of other employees and determine which ones they can learn what skills from!

 These are some of the main behavioral changes that you can expect in the sales team after implementing a gamification strategy.